-Kitchener-Waterloo and San Francisco-based retail startup Faire has secured $260 million in Series F financing, as it looks to build on a year of significant growth.
+Kitchener-Waterloo and San Francisco-based retail startup Faire has secured $260 million USD in Series F financing, as it looks to build on a year of significant growth.

 The round was led by Sequoia Capital.
 All of Faire’s existing investors also participated, plus two new investors in Baillie Gifford and Wellington Management.
 Faire’s list of previous investors includes Forerunner Ventures, Founders Fund, Khosla Ventures, Lightspeed Venture Partners, Y Combinator, DST Global, Dragoneer, D1 Capital Partners, and Norwest Venture Partners.
 The raise brings Faire’s total funding to date to nearly $700 million.